Davdu/Security1-Miniproject/Report.md

   - Login Bypassing with `' OR '1'='1` used as password.
   - Import notes with unknown noteId with `1 OR 1=1` used as input in the Import External Notes input field.
   - Direct connection between data input and database queries.
+  - A user having the same password as an unregistered user would trigger a "Password already in use" error message, upon registration.

 - **Web Application Security**:
   - Patching SQL Injection vulnerabilities